Measuring sampling plan utility in post-marketing surveillance of medical products: Integrating utility into sampling plan generation

+We estimated sourcing probabilities for test nodes visited in the first PMS iteration through the traces observed in that iteration, as was done in \citet{wickett2023}.
 Elicitation of priors on SFP rates uses an adaptation of the risk assessment process of \citet{nkansah2018}.
 This process places nodes in one of seven SFP-risk categories.
-These priors inform the Bayesian inference approach of \citet{wickett2023}.
-Our adaptation methodology and the resulting inference are described further in Appendix \ref{SuppMat:caseStudyPrep}.
+Our elicitation methodology and details on sourcing probability estimation are described further in Appendix \ref{SuppMat:caseStudyPrep}.